saightee/Platform-for-remote-work-and-freelancingPlatform-for-remote-work-and-freelancing-second/backend/api-docs.md

 ### 14. Apply to Job Post
 - **Endpoint**: `POST /api/job-applications`
 - **Description**: Allows a jobseeker to apply to a job post.
 Applications are limited per job post (default: 100) and distributed cumulatively over 4 days (60%, 80%, 90%, 100%).
 If the daily limit is reached, a "Daily application limit reached" error is returned.
-After 4 days, applications are accepted until the total limit is reached.
 If the total limit is reached, a "Job full" error is returned.
 - **Headers**: `Authorization: Bearer <token>`
 - **Request Body**:
   ```json